ChrisCavs/cDOM/README.md

 #### `html( [string] )`

-* With arguement: modifies the `innerHTML` of each element wrapped in the `DOMNodeCollection`.
+* With argument: modifies the `innerHTML` of each element wrapped in the `DOMNodeCollection`.
-* Without arguement: returns the `innerHTML` of the first element wrapped in the collection.
+* Without argument: returns the `innerHTML` of the first element wrapped in the collection.

 #### `empty`